n02723913/ELSpring2017/doc/Readme.md

 # Documentation Directory.
-All your documentation should go here.
+All Nathan's  documentation should go here.
+To: swiper no swiping